Fate-Grand-Automata/FGA/README.md

 The icons are from https://materialdesignicons.com/

+The drag-sort logic on Card Priority screen is thanks to https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-6a6f0c422efd

 ## What to do about bugs?
 This is a lazy project (see how the commits are named :laughing:) and I'm a beginner in Android.
 I made it solely for the purpose of running on my phone.